Subaru Outback: Interior

 Inside, there is a 12.1-inch touchscreen infotainment system, a 12.3-inch digital instrument cluster with four configurable views, a cloud-based voice assistant system, physical buttons and knobs are used for HVAC system instead of touchscreen-based controls, and the X-Mode system is operated via a button on the steering wheel.
 The infotainment system is powered by Google Android Automotive-based operating system, and features a faster processor and wireless capability for Apple CarPlay and Android Auto.

 Subaru added sound absorbing materials in the headliner and roof.
 Compared to its predecessor, wind noise has been reduced by 10% as a result of aerodynamic elements in the body sides and roof rails.

-Front and rear passengers features "low-fatigue" seats mounted directly to the chassis.
-Combined with the taller roofline, results in increased headroom for the front and rear occupants.
+Front and rear passenger seats feature "low-fatigue" seats mounted directly to the chassis.
+Combined with the taller roofline, this results in increased headroom for the front and rear occupants.

-Due to the taller figure, the cargo space and has a larger maximum cargo space of 34.3 cuft and a load floor width of 43.3 in.
+Due to the taller figure, the cargo space has a larger maximum cargo space of 34.3 cuft and a load floor width of 43.3 in.
 On this version of the Outback, the load floor was raised by 2 in.